4 takeaways on housing ahead of inflation report - NewsBreak

 “I think it is kind of encouraging.
 Hopefully, in like 18 months or so, we’ll start to see this inflection point in the asking rent to flow through into the CPI and PCE [ Personal Consumption Expenditures] shelter components.
 But in the meantime, we’ve got to keep the pressure going on inflation and slow down demand in order to better match with supply constraints,” he said.

-LaSalvia and Lu Chen, senior economist at Moody’s Analytics said that in terms of housing affordability, on an average basis, they don’t see the rent burden “continually growing.”
+LaSalvia and Lu Chen, senior economist at Moody’s Analytics, said in terms of housing affordability, on an average basis, they don’t see the rent burden “continually growing.”

 “Part of that is because the cost of construction has gone up and finding construction workers and compensating them has gone up.
 I think it’s partly the choice of builders who are like, ‘Well look, it’s so expensive to build this, I’m going to build those properties that offer a higher return per square foot,’ and that’s why we’ve seen this kind of reallocation.”